kellyannebyte/kellyannebyte/README.md

 🍓 Computer Science Graduate<br>🔭 I'm currently working on a stat-based progression system discord bot<br>🌼 I do software engineering for Epic Games<br>🌱 I’m currently learning C++ and Unreal Engine<br><br>⚡ Check out my profile !

 # 🎮 Video Game Projects
 I was employed as a facilitator for a New York University Create Lab program where I taught coding in C#/Unity Game Design to high school students.
-During this, I overlooked many projects, playing a key role in bringing ideas of over 10+ video games to life.
+During this, I overlooked many projects, playing a key role in bringing ideas of 10+ video games to life.

 Netizen<br>
 Netizen, created by bitzbytz, is set in a futuristic sci-fi realm, this multiplayer video game features dynamic dashing, projectile, and combat mechanics.
 Engage in battles with a friend on a single laptop, utilizing just one keyboard.<br>